ajjahjacob-hub/ajjahsite/README.txt

 Adding a dedicated back button to each project page, returning the user to the gallery page Optional polish for later: add a drop-down menu under the "Gallery" in the nav bar with a list containing links to each seperate project page
+Add a more obvious colour shift for blue buttons across the site

 Google form needs a text entry for some sections with the option to select "other"